Here's a quick rundown:

 I am SVP of Strategic Partnerships at ShareThis.
 Previously I was CEO and co-founder of Socialize, Inc. (ShareThis acquired Socialize in March 2013). // Socialize launched AppMakr.com in 2010, a DIY mobile app creation platform, and sold it in 2013. // I am a speaker & panelist on ways social media & mobile innovations are changing our lives. // Before being an entrepreneur in Silicon Valley, I lived in DC, where I started and sold two technology companies.
-Before that, I worked for GE in Latin America. // I graduated from U.Va's McIntire School of Commerce and TJHSS&T. // My brother Sam Odio is the creator of DivvyShot.com, a Y Combinator funded company which was acquired by Facebook.
-He is now the founder and CEO of Freshplum.
-(Here's a great article about us both moving West.) // I am an ENTJ and I volunteer for NFTE. // I love kiteboarding and I play my computer like an instrument (and you should too). // There are many things I want to do before I die. // Try to beat the winning time in my F1 GeekSpeed challenge.
+Before that, I worked for GE in Latin America. // I graduated from The University of Virginia's 's McIntire School of Commerce and TJHSS&T. // My brother Sam Odio is the creator of DivvyShot.com, a Y Combinator funded company which was acquired by Facebook and the founder of Freshplum which was acquired by Tellapart and then Twitter.
+(Here's a great article about us both moving West.) // I am an ENTJ and I volunteer for NFTE. // I love being a dad, sailing, kiteboarding and I play my computer like an instrument (and you should too). // There are many things I want to do before I die. // Try to beat the winning time in my F1 GeekSpeed challenge.

 Here's my full bio:

 Daniel was a member of General Electric's Technical Leadership Program.
 Daniel worked for GE in Latin America, including Brazil and Argentina.
-Daniel graduated from the University of Virginia with a BS in Commerce, speaks Spanish and Portuguese, and resides in Silicon Valley with his wife.
+Daniel graduated from the University of Virginia with a BS in Commerce, speaks Spanish and Portuguese, and resides in Silicon Valley with his wife and daughter.

 See a full gallery of Socialize pictures.

 I'll be in DC for three events on June 16 and June 17.
 If you'd like to meet up, drop me a comment below!